rachaelfinch/rachaelfinch.GitHub.io/NBA_2022-2023_Season.md

 ### Basketball Becoming Less Positional

 I recently read an article about the NBA going offically position-less in the 2024-2025 NBA season.
 This is big news.
 Over the last decade, the game has changed so much.
-Portrayed in this 3 point percentage heatmap, **it is evident that centers are dominating and leading the following teams in 3 pointers**: Atlanta Hawks, Boston Celtics, Brooklyn Nets, Houston Rockets, Utah Jazz, Washington Wizards, and Oklahoma City Thunder (centers tied with their shooting guards).
+Portrayed in this 3 point percentage heatmap, it is evident that **centers are dominating and leading the following teams in 3 pointers: Atlanta Hawks, Boston Celtics, Brooklyn Nets, Houston Rockets, Utah Jazz, Washington Wizards, and Oklahoma City Thunder (centers tied with their shooting guards)**.
 Players like Al Horford on the Celtics shooting 44.6% from the 3-point line and Kristaps Porzingis on the Washington Wizards with 38.5%, exemplify how centers are no longer stuck in the paint.
 Gone is the day where point guards and shooting guards dominate the scoreboard.

 <img src="images/3pt.png?raw=true"/>